spoothie/DropletSeat/README.md

 Or download the [latest zip archive][Source Download].

 ## Compiling the source
-DropletExample uses Maven to handle its dependencies.
+This project uses Maven to handle its dependencies.

 * Install [Maven 2 or 3](http://maven.apache.org/download.html)
 * Checkout this repo and run: `mvn clean package`